brunolm/slack-genos/CONTRIBUTING.md

 # Contributing

-tl;dr; Submit a pull request linked to an issue.
+Submit a pull request linked to an issue.
 Use the required versions, follow code style and lint config.

 Before you submit a pull request make sure it passes lint by running `npm run lint`.

+## Adding a new command

+Create the following files in the folder `commands`:

+- `<command-name>.md`: the `help` content of your command
+- `<command-name>.ts`: exports a function that will run when the command is requested (you can use `msg.ts` as an example)

+Files should stick to the pattern of lowercase names with dashes.

+---

 ## Requirements

-There is a `.nvmrc` file in case you use nvm.
+Node & NPM versions:

 - node 8+
 - npm 5+

+### nvm (optional)

+There is a `.nvmrc` file in case you use nvm.

+### docker (optinal)

+There is a `docker-compose` file where you can configure env variables and run the config `local`.

+---

 ## Code guidelines